HabibOwaisi/HabibOwaisi/README.md

 ----------------------------------------------------

 # My Journey 🛤️
-I started my adventure in bioinformatics at COMSATS University Islamabad.
+I started my adventure in bioinformatics.
 It was cool to learn where biology and computers meet.
-I did really well there and even got a medal!
-My final project opened my eyes to how computers can solve big problems in biology.

 After that, I tried a bunch of stuff!
 I made websites, worked on different projects, and freelanced for a while, which taught me a lot.
-I also dipped my toes into teaching and blockchain but realized my real passion was somewhere else.

 I worked in medical sales for some time, and it hit me: data is changing healthcare big time.
 That sparked my interest, and I decided to learn more about data science through online courses.
 Now, I'm all about healthcare data science, studying even more to make a real splash in the field.